HKUST-OCTAD-LAB/AirTrafficSim/README.md

 ## Credits

-If you find AirTrafficSim useful for your research, please cite the following until any relevant material is published:
+If you find AirTrafficSim useful for your research, please cite the following:

 ```bibtex
 @article{Hui2023,